 I tend to not react/emote even during ordinarily-stressful circumstances:

-There were many occasions discover bruises or cuts mainly from Work.. but never pay attention when they occur.. or extreme delayed response..
+There were many occasions I would discover bruises or cuts mainly from Work.. but never pay attention when they occur.. or extreme delayed response..

-I tend to not say "hello" or "goodbye".. just walk in and start working or task at-hand.. tend to unintentionally scare people because I'm silent while I walk from start to destination.. try to avoid interruptions if possible..
+I tend to not say "hello" or "goodbye".. just walk in and start working on the task at-hand.. tend to unintentionally scare people because I'm silent while I walk from start to destination.. try to avoid interruptions if possible..